Junjie-Chu/DataEngineering_2_Project/README.md

 docker run -it imagename filename.py
 ```
 3. After the .py is changed, copy the new modeltraining.py from the VM to the container
+Note: if you want to make the containers communicate with the outside VM more easily, you could use ***volumes***.
+We would like to make each container more isolated.
+So we do not do that.
 ```
 docker cp /home/DE2_Project/ci_cd/development_server/trainmodel.py 10704c9eb7bb:/app
 ```